teq-niq/mcp-stdio-logging/README.md

 Visit Copilot > Open Chat
 <img src="images/set-agent-mode.png" alt="Set Agent Mode" width="600"/>
 **Ensure Agent Mode is Enabled**
 This is the much-discussed Agent Mode, where GitHub Copilot can go beyond suggestions — it can actively write, modify and refactor your code among other capabilities.
 We won’t explore it here, but it’s worth enabling if you’re experimenting with MCP integrations.
+In version 0.9.2 Agent mode is no longer in just Preview mode.

 ### Checking the logs